Literature / The Madness Season

 - Also Daetrin himself at the beginning of the book, who wished so much to be "normal" that for centuries he's convinced himself that he only suffered from a strange blood disorder, and that all memories of "supernatural" powers were just hallucinations.

 - Bizarre Alien Reproduction: The Tyr reproductive cycle is based on their home planet's roughly century-long highly eliptical orbit.
 At the planet's closest approach to their sun, the Raayat-Tyr, which effectively act as drones, enter a state of madness and enter the Tyr hive where they fight each other for the chance to reach the queen's chamber.
-If a Raayat mates with the queen, he will die.
+If a Raayat mates with the queen, he becomes a new Kuol with his own Honn.
 If he kills her, though, he transforms into the new queen.

 - Body Surf: Marra is forced to survive this way when she first encounters the Tyr.

-- Death World: The Tyr Homeworld is perfectly habitable for two months out of its year.
-Unfortunately, that year lasts for over a century.
+- Death World: The Tyr Homeworld is perfectly habitable for less than a quarter of its year.
+Unfortunately, that year lasts for about 70 Earth years.
 For most of its elliptical orbit, it is covered in ice.
+Spring and fall each last about 20 Earth years.
 For the brief period when it is close to its sun, it is a fiery hellscape.

 - Energy Beings: The Marra have no true physical presence and are instead anchored to the physical world by the life form that they inhabit.